You may be able to take the renter’s deduction if:

 - You paid rent on your principal place of residence, and

-- You rented a place that was located in Indiana and subject to Indiana property tax.
+- You rented a property that was in Indiana and subject to Indiana property tax.

 Rent paid for summer homes or vacation homes is not deductible.
-You can deduct up to $3,000 or the amount of rent paid, whichever is less.
+You can deduct up to $3,000 ($1500 if married filing separately) or the amount of rent paid, whichever is less.

 What information is needed to report this deduction?